Do the words you use "have your BACK"?

 Words can make it or break it — in life and in business.

-From not-quite-convincing declarations of love to inadverturtledly cringeworthy product packaging: Valentine's Day has reminded us that it's worth spending some thought on how you want to come across, and what words you want to use.
+From not-quite-convincing declarations of love to inadverturtledly cringeworthy product packaging: Valentine's Day is always a good reminder that it's worth spending some thought on how you want to come across, and what words you want to use.

-Here at From Scratch, we focus on love letters to customers rather than messages on Tinder.
-And we like to keep things simple.
+Yep, I focus on love letters to customers rather than messages on Tinder.
+And I like to keep things simple.
 So here's a practical, 4-step plan for choosing the right words for your business, all wrapped up in a memorable acronym: BACK.

 If your words have your BACK, they are:

 Are your words branded?

 If your brand has a distinct style, everything you write needs to speak the same language — from your Facebook ads to your customer care.
 Otherwise your company will appear disjointed, and people will trust you less.

 You may want to keep things a little more sober when writing about serious stuff, and take the fun side of your brand up a notch when you're celebrating.

 But many companies have a bit of a Jekyll-and-Hyde thing going on: their social media marketing, sales pages and customer care sound completely unconnected.